6.3 Preventing early leaving from education and training (ELET)

 From Primary and Lower Secondary Education to Skilled Worker

-In 2018, the political agreement ‘From Primary and lower secondary education to skilled worker – VET educations for the future’ (art was settled.
+The second document is the 2018 agreement ‘From primary and lower secondary education to skilled worker – VET educations for the future’.

 According to the parties behind the agreement, the drop-out rate is too high.
 In order to reach the target, the parties behind the agreement agreed to initiate new measures.